 - M.S.
 Fire Protection and Safety Management

-- Graduate Certificate in Applied Energy and Electromechanical Systems
+- Graduate Certificate in Applied Energy Systems

 At UNC Charlotte, our engineering technology programs afford students an opportunity to learn through a hands-on orientation that challenges students to think critically, communicate, and work in teams to solve problems.
 Opportunities for professional internships, co-op, summer employment, and international summer study are also available to provide our students with real-world applications of theory and practice.

 With a current student body of over 30,000, UNC Charlotte is experiencing rapid growth in programs and enrollment.
 UNC Charlotte is consistently ranked as one of the top academic institutions in the Southeast.
 The University is located in an attractive suburban setting on a 1000-acre wooded campus in the largest city in the Carolinas.
 Charlotte is about a two-hour drive from the mountains and a three-hour drive from the coast.